VladimirMarkelov/todo_lib/README.md

 Makes all todos from `ids` list that are incomplete completed.

 Special case: recurrent todos.
-They are not marked completed, their due date moves to the next date.
+They are not marked completed, their due date moves to the next date in the future.
 If you need to mark recurrent todo completed you have to remove recurrence from the todo beforehand.

 ##### Remove completion mark from a todo